 Corns can be described as areas of the skin that have thickened to the point of becoming painful or irritating.
 They are often layers and layers of the skin that have become dry and rough, and are normally smaller than calluses.

 There are many ways to get rid of painful corns such as wearing:

 Treatment of corns involves removing the dead skin that has built up in the specific area of the foot.
 Consult with Our doctor to determine the best treatment option for your case of corns.

-Ingrown toenails can become painful if they are not treated properly.
-For more information about ingrown toenails, contact Dr. Kevin Davis of Davis Foot & Ankle Centers.
+The health of a child’s feet is vital to their overall well-being.
+If you have any questions regarding foot health, contact Dr. Kevin Davis of Davis Foot & Ankle Centers.
 Our doctor can provide the care you need to keep you pain-free and on your feet.